cscorley/dissertation/chapters/3_method/2_study.md

 originates from, only that it is text changed by the commit.

 After extracting tokens, we split the tokens based on camel case, underscores, and non-letters.
-We only keep the split tokens; original tokens are discarded.
+We only keep the split tokens; original tokens are discarded
+\todo{why do we discard}.
 We normalize to lower case before filtering non-letters, English stop words [@Fox_1992], Java keywords, and words shorter than three characters long.
 We do not stem words.